Bohdan-Khomtchouk/geneSpark/README.md

   * /PATH/TO/spark-VERSION/bin/spark-submit --master local[2] src/geneXtender_spark.py [-o OUTPUT_FILE] [-u UPSTREAM_BASE_PAIRS] [-d DOWNSTREAM_BASE_PAIRS] INPUT_FILE
   * This is just an example using 2 cores of a local machine.
 For more options, please have a look at [Spark documentation](https://spark.apache.org/docs/latest/index.html)

-The Apache Spark version geneXtender runs approximately 5X faster (relative to geneXtender with only big data Pandas and Numpy libraries) in a local machine with 2 cores.
+The Apache Spark version geneXtender runs approximately 5X faster (relative to geneXtender using Pandas) in a local machine with 2 cores.